Bernadette Gray-Little Graduate Fellowship

 Fellows are appointed as Graduate Research Assistants (GRAs).
 They will receive a stipend of $16,000 and sponsorship of up to nine (9) hours of tuition, course fees, and technology fees.
 In addition to the GRA stipend of $16,000, tuition support averages between $7,500 and $8,000 per fellow, bringing the average total fellowship package to $24,000.
 No summer appointment funds are available through this Fellowship fund.

-Students are qualified for nomination if they are applying to start their first year in the doctoral program.
+Students are qualified for nomination if they are applying to start their first year in a doctoral program.
 Students who have completed a bachelor’s degree or master’s degree at KU are eligible if they are starting into a master’s sequence leading to a doctoral degree program or into a doctoral program.
 Bernadette Gray-Little Graduate Fellows may be either domestic or international students.

 The stipend for each fellowship will only be distributed as a 9-month GRA stipend (.5 FTE appointment) with a minimum stipend of $16,000 plus fringe.
 Requests for stipends above this level are allowed but must be explicitly requested and justified in the nomination by the doctoral program (any increase is contingent on availability of funds).
 Departments may supplement the graduate fellowship stipend with additional scholarship funds or funds to increase the GRA pay rate.
 Fall and spring tuition support is limited to nine credit hours and summer tuition is not available.
 The Fellowships will cover course and technology fees but will not pay for campus fees.
 Departments will be responsible for providing support beyond the first year of study for students receiving the Bernadette Gray-Little Graduate Fellowship.